zeapoz/minesweeper/README.md

 # minesweeper
-Minesweeper clone written in Rust for WebAssembly
+Minesweeper clone written in Rust and WebAssembly